Rugby player collapses, dies during celebration match, cup final to go ahead

-A player involved in a festival match celebrating one of New Zealand's smallest rugby club's centenary has died this morning after an infield incident.
+A player involved in a festival match celebrating the centenary of one of New Zealand's smallest rugby clubs has died this morning after an infield incident.

 The player collapsed during the match between Ruatoria City's 2022 squad and a Ruatoria Centennial XV.